mlresearch/v124/_posts/2020-08-27-mohammad-asghari20a.md

 ---
 title: Regret Bounds for Decentralized Learning in Cooperative Multi-Agent Dynamical Systems
-abstract: "{Regret analysis is challenging in Multi-Agent Reinforcement Learning (MARL) primarily due to the dynamical environments and the decentralized information among agents.
+abstract: Regret analysis is challenging in Multi-Agent Reinforcement Learning (MARL) primarily due to the dynamical environments and the decentralized information among agents.
 We attempt to solve this challenge in the context of decentralized learning in multi-agent linear-quadratic (LQ) dynamical systems.
 We begin with a simple setup